uasal/spacehardwarehandbook-public/source/FastenerTorquingStakingProcedure.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 1. Verify Torque Wrench Calibration

 - [ ] Record Torque Wrench S/N: _____________________
 - [ ] Record Torque Wrench Calibration Date: _____________________

 2. Verify Scale Calibration

 - [ ] Record Scale S/N: _____________________
 - [ ] Record Scale Calibration Date: _____________________

 Mix epoxy
 ^^^^^^^^^^^^^^^^^^^^^^

-1. Toque to the level stated in the build procedure.
-The torque wrench should not be used below 20% of is full scale range.
+1. Torque to the level stated in the build procedure.
+The torque wrench should not be used below 20% of its full scale range.
 Use a lower range toque wrench.
 If the torque wrench is a beam type, it should be braced with the other hand so only a torque is applied to the fastener, not the lateral force.
-The torqueing should be witness by QA.
+The torqueing should be witnessed by QA.
 The operator should have passed the fastener torquing course.

    *Note*: there should be no running torque prior to the screw tightening up.
 There are some self-locking nuts that are used and they will have a running torque.
 This running torque should be measured and recorded on the build log.
 Then the torque requested should be in addition to the running torque.
 For example: if the running torque is 1 in-lb, and 4 in-lb torque is requested, the final torque should be 5 in-lb.